Measuring Evapotranspiration & Crop Coefficient: A Complete Guide

 The Arable approach includes a three-step process leveraging crop coefficient measurements.

-- We derive the field evapotranspiration (ETf), which is akin to reference evapotranspiration (ETo) or the hypothetical evapotranspiration under a grass reference surface.
+1. First, we derive the field evapotranspiration (ETf), which is akin to reference evapotranspiration (ETo) or the hypothetical evapotranspiration under a grass reference surface.
 ETf is a baseline (not species-specific) evapotranspiration rate based on your field’s actual weather conditions over a homogeneous area.
 Having in-field weather data is critical to calculating an accurate ETf value since it quantifies the evaporation power of the atmosphere.
-But using it for irrigation is risky because it can change based on crop characteristics and physiology.
+But using it for irrigation decisions is risky because the value can change based on crop characteristics and physiology.

-- To get around this, we measure the Normalized Difference Vegetation Index (NDVI), which quantifies the health and stage of the crop’s growth, to calculate the crop coefficient (KcNDVI) via the linear regression method developed by Kamble et al. NDVI is a measure of the “greenness” of a plant-based on the canopy reflectance of light.
+2. To get around this, we measure the Normalized Difference Vegetation Index (NDVI), which quantifies the health and stage of the crop’s growth in order to calculate the crop coefficient (KcNDVI) via the linear regression method developed by Kamble et al. NDVI is a measure of the “greenness” of a plant based on the canopy reflectance of light.
 The Kc depends on the species and changes throughout the growing season.

 ETc = ETf x KcNDVI